Smertig/banana/master/_sources/api/tg/types/file.rst.txt

 .. cpp:struct:: banana::api::file_t

    This object represents a file ready to be downloaded.
 The file can be downloaded via the link https://api.telegram.org/file/bot<token>/<file_path>.
 It is guaranteed that the link will be valid for at least 1 hour.
 When the link expires, a new one can be requested by calling getFile.
+Maximum file size to download is 20 MB

    .. cpp:member:: string_t file_id